 Willing Suspension of Disbelief is the foundation of any sci-fi, fantasy, or magic-realism story (it’s not a far cry to say that it exists in all types writing).
 Giving characters unique abilities or putting them in strange places makes stories original.
 But if you include too many details about the characters' abilities or the technology’s process, you’ll bore your reader.
 No reader wants to have a bland blueprint of how a spaceship came to be and the scientific explanations of its inner workings.
-Oppositely, if you don’t give enough detail, the reader notices holes in the story.
-How did the characters travel so far in such a short time?
+Oppositely, if you don’t give enough detail, the reader notices holes in the story, like how did the characters travel to a new galaxy in such a short time?

 Unfortunately, there’s no checklist of required ingredients, nothing guaranteed to lead your reader to willingly suspend disbelief.
 The balance to each story is different, and perhaps hard to find, but it’s there.
 All we need to know is that a radioactive spider bit Peter Parker – I don’t need a history on the spider.

 So then how do you get your reader to suspend disbelief?
 You commit.

 In my graduate seminar, we discussed Franz Kafka’s The Metamorphosis.
 We specifically took into account the first line: “As Gregor Samsa awoke from unsettling dreams one morning, he found himself transformed in his bed into a monstrous bug.”
 Kafka gave the reader no explanation of how or why Gregor had been changed.
 Even Gregor himself did not dwell on these questions of fate.
 Kafka provided no explanation for anything.
 Rather, he dumped the reader and Gregor right into the conflict – not that Gregor was a bug, but that he was late for work.